opendistro/for-elasticsearch-docs/docs/elasticsearch/cluster.md

 old_index 0     r      UNASSIGNED
 ```

-You can see the same thing only that all the primary shards are allocated to `odfe-d2`.
+In this case, all primary shards are allocated to `odfe-d2`.
 Again, all replica shards are unassigned because we only have one warm node.

-You can configure your [index templates](../index-templates/) to set the `index.routing.allocation.require.temp` value to `hot`.
-So that your most recent data is indexed to your hot nodes.
+A popular approach is to configure your [index templates](../index-templates/) to set the `index.routing.allocation.require.temp` value to `hot`.
+This way, Elasticsearch stores your most recent data on your hot nodes.

-You can then use the [Index State Management (ISM)](../../ism/index/) plugin to periodically check the age of an index and once it reaches a certain age update this setting to warm nodes.
-This will automatically reallocate your data from your hot nodes to your warm nodes.
+You can then use the [Index State Management (ISM)](../../ism/index/) plugin to periodically check the age of an index and once it reaches a certain age update this setting to warm nodes and, once it reaches a certain age, change this setting to automatically move your data from hot nodes to warm nodes.

 ## Next steps